 Requirements for Peer-to-Peer AirPlay

 Peer-to-peer AirPlay requires an iDevice with iOS 8 and later or a mac (2012 or later) with OS X Yosemite v10.10 or later.
 And an Apple TV (3rd generation rev A model A1469, March 2013) with Apple TV software 7.0 and later.
-If you don’t know your model number, just flip your Apple TV over and look on the bottom of your Apple TV.
+If you don’t know your model number, just flip your Apple TV over and look at the bottom of your Apple TV.
 Or check the model number for your Apple TV by choosing Settings > General > About.

 - Forget WiFi networks on your iDevice or Mac